 It isn’t all bad

 But when it goes well there’s nothing quite like it – over two weeks in the Hebrides this summer we lost only one day to the weather and endured only two days of soakings.
-Both our project and another we are involved with are going extremely well, the yacht we chartered was fine for the job and totally reliable (thank you Skye Yachts), and only one of the crew took a pasting from the demon mal de mer – but bravely stuck it out.
+Both our project and another we are involved with are going extremely well, the yacht we chartered was fine for the job and totally reliable, and only one of the crew took a pasting from the demon mal de mer – but bravely stuck it out.

 And we recorded a most extraordinarily rich palette of marine life – six different whale and dolphin species, including orcas (only the second time in twenty years in these waters) and nearly a hundred basking sharks.
 With each successive encounter we swore it couldn’t get any better, only for the next to make us realise that we really had no concept of what ‘better’ is.
 The final encounter with a juvenile minke whale that approached us and played around our bows for nearly fifteen minutes provided the proverbial cherry on the cake that left us all smiling for the next twenty-four hours.